pa2si/tortuga/README.md

-v 0.16.2
+v 0.16.3

 What's new:

-- event modal now has smaller h
+- event modal no titles for direction and max height smaller

 Done: